small-tech/comet/README.md

 LANGUAGE=tr_TR.utf8 build/org.small_tech.comet tests/message-without-body
 ```

 Note that the message comment will display in English as the test messages are all in English.
-The comments are localised by git, not Comet, so to see fully localised output, set either the native binary or the flatpak as your default git editor with the `LANGUAGE` environment variable set and test with actual commits.
+The comments are localised by Git, not Comet, so to see fully localised output, set either the native binary or the flatpak as your default Git editor with the `LANGUAGE` environment variable set and test with actual commits.

 Remember to update the translation files whenever you change localisable strings in your app: